 The two top reasons Uber drivers do not enjoy driving are the long driving hours and crazy customers.
 You must learn to deal with these issues.
 Otherwise, your day as an Uber driver will not last long.

 Uber Rating System

-The Uber rating system plays an important part of the company success.
-It puts the entire rideshare services in check for a better and safer service.
+The Uber rating system plays an important part in the company’s success.
+It puts the entire rideshare service in check for a better and safer service.

 However, the Uber rating system has a significant effect on driver earnings than on passengers.

 Uber drivers must keep an average rating of 4.6 or above.
 If you fall below the average rating, Uber gives you a warning before kicking you off the platform.